dscape/rewrite/README.md

 * Make singular resources map to plural controllers
 * Nested Resources
 * Namespaces & Scopes, e.g. /admin/user/1/edit
+* Redirect-to is not supported as it requires a `dispatcher.xqy`.
+See sample application for an example of a working redirect-to.

 ### Known Limitations